bootdotdev/blog/content/python/python-vs-c-the-best-language-to-learn-for-you.md

 Even though you can build web servers from scratch with Python’s standard library alone, it has loads of frameworks and libraries that help support these functions, like Django and Flask.

-Python’s readability comes in handy here since its intuitive syntax and “one way to do something” motto means all the programmers working on the project will mesh together seamlessly and interact with the code the same way.
+Python’s readability comes in handy here since its intuitive syntax and "one way to do something" motto means all the programmers working on the project will mesh together seamlessly and interact with the code the same way.

 There’s also the fact that Python is a popular choice for this type of work, and the community is invested in advancing the language’s server-side capabilities.